lsalik2/chroma/README.md

 ## Support

-If you need help with setup or have questions, please open an issue on GitHub or message **slk** on Discord).
+If you need help with setup or have questions, please open an issue on GitHub or message **slk** on Discord.